Spotlight testing

 Spotlight testing or run scripts

-Use normal run scripts when your project can run from separate workspace directories.
-Run scripts are the default testing path because each workspace can start its own process, use workspace-specific paths, and avoid blocking other workspaces.
+Use normal run scripts when each workspace can run its own copy of the project.
+Run scripts are the default testing path because each workspace gets its own process, paths, and allocated ports.

-Use Spotlight testing when your project needs to execute from the repository root.
+Use Spotlight testing when the project needs to run from the repository root, or when running one full stack per workspace would be too expensive.
 Spotlight testing is a good fit for:

 - Directory-dependent applications that assume they run from the repository root.